How to Write A Legal Brief the Right Way

 A legal brief is a staple of the legal world, the backbone of any argument before a court.
-And yet, sometimes about as exciting to read as the manual for a 2002 fax machine.
+At the same time, sometimes, they are about as exciting to read as the manual for a 2002 fax machine.
 But what if there were a way to infuse your legal brief with just the right amount of pizzazz while retaining its rock-solid argumentation?
 We have some good news for you: There is!

 Now, let’s go ahead and journey through the magical realm of legal brief writing.